Why is fast fashion so cheap? Here are all the differences with sustainable fashion

 We will retrace the production of a garment starting from the yarn selection up to its commercialization.
 This will help us understand the differences, even concerning the difficulties they can face, between a brand committed to having the lowest impact on our planet and a traditional brand, not caring too much about sustainability.

-❗At the bottom of this article you will find a small quiz to tell us your opinion on this topic, and to thank you for your time a little surprise❗
+❗At the bottom of this article you will find a small quiz to tell us your opinion on this topic, and a little surprise to thank you for your time❗

 The cost of materials

 What does a slow-fashion brand do when designing a garment?
 It does look for yarns produced through ethical processes for the environment, together with recycled and organic fibres of which it is possible to know about environmental impact savings

 This has a cost.
 Certifications have a cost, as well as recycling processes and non-intensive cotton cultivations.
 Generally, all textile production processes defined as eco-friendly have higher costs compared to those not caring about the environment.